MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 # Application platform considerations for mission-critical workloads on Azure

 Azure provides many [compute services](/azure/architecture/guide/technology-choices/compute-decision-tree) for hosting highly available applications.
 The services differ in capability and complexity.
-We recommend that you fully understand the capabitlity matrix with focus on:
+We recommend that you fully understand the capability matrix with focus on:
 - Non-functional requirements surrounding reliability, availability, performance, and security.
 - Decision factors such as scalability, cost, operability, and complexity.

 The selection of an appropriate application hosting platform is a critical decision that has impact on all other design areas.
 For example, the scale-limits of a particular service will have a key bearing on suitability and the overall application design in terms of scale-unit definitions.
 A mission-critical application can use more than one compute service in parallel to support multiple composite workloads and microservices with distinct platform requirements.

-This design area explores the important decision factors and provide recommendations related to the selection, design, and configuration of an appropriate application hosting platform.
+This design area explores the important decision factors and provides recommendations related to the selection, design, and configuration of an appropriate application hosting platform.

 > [!IMPORTANT]
 > This article is part of the [Azure Well-Architected mission-critical workload](index.yml) series.
 If you aren't familiar with this series, we recommend you start with [What is a mission-critical workload?](mission-critical-overview.md#what-is-a-mission-critical-workload)